Equivalent Circuit Modeling of Grid-Forming Inverters in (Sub)-Transient Time-Frame: Equivalent Impedance Model of the GFM

-To demonstrate the application of the equivalent GFM model, the voltage-stability boundary associated with active power transfer is compared.
-The 200 MW NREL GFM (and its Thevenin equivalent) is connected to a constant-power load.
+To demonstrate the application of the equivalent GFM model, this subsection compares the voltage-stability boundary associated with active power transfer.
+The 200 MW NLR GFM (and its Thevenin equivalent) is connected to a constant-power load.
 At the initial steady-state operating point, the active power ($P_{Load}$) and reactive power ($Q_{Load}$) base loads are 25 MW and 12.5 MVAr, respectively.
 To test the active power transfer limit, the active and reactive loads are increased in steps of 10 MW and 5 MVAr, respectively.
 The resulting $P$–$V$ curves for the full GFM model ($PV^{GFM}_{Full}$) and the Thevenin equivalent model ($PV^{GFM}_{Eq}$) are shown in Figure \ref{fig:PV_Curve}.
 The two $P$–$V$ curves are very similar; however, the difference between the two traces is exaggerated by the zoomed x-axis.
 The maximum active power transfer capability of the full GFM model ($P^{Max}_{Full}$) is 0.670 p.u., occurring at a voltage of $V^{P{Max}}_{Full} = 0.58$ p.u.
 Similarly, the equivalent GFM model reaches its maximum active power transfer capability of $P^{Max}_{Eq} = 0.653$ p.u. at $V^{P_{Max}}_{Eq} = 0.57$ p.u..
 The error in active power transfer capability is only 2.46\%.
-The equivalent GFM model does not guarantee a strictly conservative estimate; however, it provides a reliable and accurate assessment of static voltage stability for power system planners, while avoiding the need for computationally intensive EMT simulations.
+The equivalent GFM model does not guarantee a strictly conservative estimate; however, it provides a reliable and accurate assessment of static voltage stability for power system planners.